 Entwined through all of these elements is an informative signage and ticketing strategy that assists customers locate, select, and purchase product.

-Uniqlo partnered with Red Design Group to implement their international flagship format throughout four levels of the 2900m2 retail store on Lonsdale Street in Melbourne before moving into an Australia-wide roll out.
+Uniqlo partnered with Red Design Group to implement their international flagship format throughout four levels of the 2900m2 retail store within Emporium Melbourne, before moving into an Australia-wide roll out of more than 16 stores.

 When Retail Apparel Group approached Red Design Group to create new menswear fashion label brand, Johnny Bigg, they were adamant that they wanted to set a new direction in menswear retailing.
 Although targeted to the plus-sized market, plus-sized does not necessarily mean overweight and this was an important stigma that needed to be overcome for the new business.
 A plus-sized man might be tall; he may have exceptionally large feet, or even a muscly build from weight training.
 Put simply, standard clothing sizes don’t fit them for a variety of reasons.
 Johnny Bigg aspired to break the negative stereotyping of plus sized fashion for men.